sihyun-yu/Ogogada/Reports/[DP1] Needfinding.md

 * The experienced people are better able to respond to sudden situations

-* Learn POS first, when they start part-time job.
+* Learn POS first, when they start a part-time job.

 * Unlike bakery, they can work without memorizing all the menus.